-It's important to note every state determines their LLC asset protection laws, so the above is general advice.
-The above is also a reason many seek out Wyoming LLCs given their aggressive asset protection benefits.
+It's important to note every state determines its LLC asset protection laws, so the above is general advice.
+The above is also why many seek out Wyoming LLCs given their aggressive asset protection benefits.

-For example, if you are in a car crash personally and found at fault can the your personal creditors attack your business?
-Most LLCs have a form of charging order protection so your Membership Interest cannot be attached, however your shares in Corporation can be seized.
+For example, if you are in a car crash personally and found at fault, can your personal creditors attack your business?
+Most LLCs have a form of charging order protection, so your Membership Interest cannot be attached, however, your shares in Corporation can be seized.

 An advanced asset protection technique is to hold your shares in an LLC to create a double veil and provide charging order protection.

-- Articles of Organization / Certificate of Formation: This is the document filed with the state to open the company.
+- Articles of Organization / Certificate of Formation: These formation documents are filed with the state to open the company.

 - Members: These are the owners of the company.

-- Manager: These are a formal position in the company.
+- Manager: These are formal positions in the company.
 Their responsibilities can be listed in the Operating Agreement or in an employment contract outlining the daily business decisions they have the power to make.

 - Articles of Incorporation / Certificate of Incorporation: The document filed with the state to open the company.

-- Organizational Minutes: These are used to appoint initial board members, officers, and determine where a bank account will be opened along with other basic tasks.
+- Organizational Minutes: These are used to appoint initial board members and officers, and determine where a bank account will be opened, along with other basic tasks.

-- Bylaws: These provide the general structure of the company, how the board will be formed, when meetings will be held.
+- Bylaws: These provide the general structure of the company, and how the board will be formed when meetings will be held.

 - Share Subscription Agreement: This document issues shares to owners/investors.
 See below for the difference between authorized and issued shares.